 - a lack of understanding from healthcare professionals and others

-- pressure to appear “normal” or face consequences such as losing custody over children
+- pressure to appear “normal” or face consequences, such as losing custody of children

-Economic factors also influenced the experience of bipolar disorder among the study participants.
-Those who reported having a safe place to live and help with childcare and family responsibilities tended to manage better.
+Economic factors also influenced the experience of bipolar disorder.
+Those who reported having a safe place to live and help with child care and family responsibilities tended to manage their condition better.

-A lack of support and safe living conditions, abuse, and other factors can increase the risk of severe symptoms of bipolar disorder and make the symptoms harder to manage.
+A lack of support and safe living conditions, abuse, and other factors can increase the risk of severe bipolar disorder symptoms and make the symptoms harder to manage.

-Bipolar disorder usually starts in early adulthood, though the symptoms can develop at any time.
+Bipolar disorder typically starts in adolescence and early adulthood, though symptoms can develop anytime.

 Menstruation, pregnancy, and menopause can influence how bipolar disorder affects females.